 Rashawn and Diamond need $500 for one month’s rent to get a running start through the iffy weather of spring.
 This way, Diamond has a real shot at recovery.
 Frankly, I don’t understand why this is not covered as part of Medicaid.
 It is far cheaper than a return visit to the hospital.
 At any rate, we can do this.
 Rashawn and Diamond would be most grateful and they also deeply covet your prayers.
 (Rashawn’s Christian name is Jose’.)

 P.S.
-We paid over two months of their rent, even though less than that was designated for their support.
+We paid for over two months of their rent, even though less than that was designated for their support.
 They did join us for Memorial Day picnic.
 When I took them back, they were very upset because they did not have rent.
-They did not tel us this ahead of time.
+They did not tell us this ahead of time.
 I told them I did not have money.
 Diamond got very upset.
 She started to call and accuse me of all sorts of all sorts of false things.
 Anthony answered the phone, since I was driving.
 He could not believe what she was saying.
 He has known me for many years and was at our house for the weekend.
 She began texting all sorts of accusations that we had not given them all the money that had come in for rent, etc. We paid the next month’s rent despite the accusations, even though none of the money was designated for them.
 We decided to go the second mile.
 A few weeks later they asked if they could store five bags of their things in our barn.
 We said OK and arranged for Uncle John to pick it up from their place on his way home from work.

 When John arrived at our place, I went outside and found they had come home with him, expecting to stay with us.
 They had just not said anything to him and climbed into his car.
 They had never asked me if they could stay with me.
 They had accused me of all sorts of awful things the last time they were here for a picnic.
-We had helped them in spite of their behavior with another $600 month’s rent and $20 cash.
+We had helped them in spite of their behavior with another $600 rent and $20 cash.
 It was close to midnight.
 There was no room.
 Bethann would have been very upset if she woke up to find them here.
 I was ballistic.
 I have never in all my years seen such gall and such deception!
 I gave them 10 minutes to put their bags in the barn and get off my property before I called the police for trespass.
 They called John.
 John gave them a ride to the train station to get a ride to Philadelphia.

 Now they are texting me with a threat of suing me for not giving me all the money I raised for them.
 They are delusional and evil.
-Rashawn, as it turns out, has been offered housing through an agency in Phila., which he turned down in order to stay to the hotel without inspection with Alice Diamond Robinson.
+Rashawn, as it turns out, has been offered housing through an agency in Phila., which he turned down in order to stay at the hotel without inspection with Alice Diamond Robinson.

 I started to put together a wish list before Christmas, but everything takes so much longer for me these days.
 Plus, it just didn’t feel right, you know, my mother’s voice in my head is a powerful thing.
 We were taught never to ask for what we wanted for Christmas or birthdays, but to be surprised and grateful for whatever we received.
 Of course, in my eyes, my mom was the best gift giver ever!
 She was so in tune with what I liked.
 Only one time did she buy me something I did not like.
 It turns out, she did not like it either, but she did it because of my joining an ultra-conservative Baptist church.
 It was a perfectly hideous, dark blue, sharkskin suit.
 She was so happy when I wanted to exchange it.